thinkmine/NetX/NetXFramework/Readme.md

 # NetX

-## Release Notes Version 1.0.0-preview
+## Release Notes Version Preview 1

 This is a __preview__ version of NetX focused on exploring functionality, usage scenarios, and feasibility.
 While all commands have been tested, all error conditions have not been encountered.